GKNB/ALBAND/README.md

 # An Active Learning-Based Streaming Pipeline for Reduced Data Training of Structure Finding Models in Neutron Diffractometry

-This repository contains the code for our recent work submitted to **BigData 2024**, titled "*An Active Learning-Based Streaming Pipeline for Reduced Data Training of Structure Finding Models in Neutron Diffractometry*".
-The code provides implementations for the two main contributions of the paper:
+This repository provides the code for our recent submission to **BigData 2024**, titled *"An Active Learning-Based Streaming Pipeline for Reduced Data Training of Structure Finding Models in Neutron Diffractometry"*.
+The code implements two primary contributions discussed in the paper:

-1. **Active Learning Algorithm**: A smarter data simulation approach based on the performance of a machine learning model, allowing the model to achieve the same accuracy with less data.
+1. **Active Learning Algorithm**: A data simulation approach driven by the model's performance, allowing the same accuracy to be achieved with fewer data.

-2. **Streaming Algorithm**: An improved workflow over the usual serial active learning workflow, utilizing a more resource-friendly streaming pipeline to enhance overall performance.
+2. **Streaming Algorithm**: An enhancement over the traditional serial active learning workflow, utilizing a resource-efficient streaming pipeline to improve overall performance.

-- The **Active Learning Algorithm** can be tested on any system.

-- The **Streaming Algorithm** requires a job scheduling system and is supported only on **Polaris** and **Perlmutter**.
+The **Active Learning Algorithm** can be executed on any system, while the **Streaming Algorithm** requires a job scheduling system and is currently supported on **Polaris** and **Perlmutter**.

 ## Prerequisites